tesselo/tesselo.github.io/_posts/2023-02-28-our-models.md

 ## Use all bands

+The multispectral imagery allows us to get context from the various ranges of light available.
+This could help overcome coud coverage over a site, or could easily identify Land Uses.
+The usage of multiple bands allowed our models to freely aquire the best out of Open Data targeting the goal at hands.

 ## Classifiers

 Here we are giving a quick overview of the different model types and their use cases.